brandomium/CS210/README.md

 SNHU CS210 Projects and Files
 -----------------------------------------------------------------------------------------

--Summarize the project and what problem it was solving The project included within this repository is a submission for the SNHU CS210 Programming Languages course.
+- Summarize the project and what problem it was solving
+  - The project included within this repository is a submission for the SNHU CS210 Programming Languages course.
 The project aimed to track the frequency of purchased items from a grocery store, "Corner Grocer," as part of a fictional internship with "Chada Tech."

 --------------------------------------------------------------------------------------